When to visit the vet?

 A common symptom of otitis media in dogs is persistentPersistent means lasting or continuing for an extended period.
 In veterinary medicine, it can refer to chronic diseases or symptoms that do not subside.
 Head shaking or Scratching the ear.
 Dogs may also tilt their head to the side, especially on the affected side.

-Another sign is pain sensitivity in the area of the ear, which can manifest as Sensitivity to touch or defensive behavior when trying to examine the ear.
-Balance disorders or an unsteady gait can also indicate otitis media, as the middle ear is also responsible for balance.
+Another sign is pain sensitivity in the ear area, which can manifest as Sensitivity to touch or defensive behavior when attempting to examine the ear.
+Balance disorders or an unsteady gait can also indicate a middle ear infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., as the middle ear is also responsible for balance.

 Severe cases can cause neurological symptoms such as nystagmus (uncontrolled eye movements) or facial paralysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
 Paralysis can be caused by injuries, illnesses, or disorders of the nervous system. if the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. spreads to adjacent structures.